WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 ## Setting up RStudio <a name="Rprep"></a>
 We will move from Unix commands into R. We could run R on the Terminal, but more conveniently, we could run R on RStudio which provide graphical user interface and keep scripts and output neatly in one windows.

 First, open RStudio and create a new R Script file (or RMarkdown file if you prefer).
 This will produce a blank file in the window on the top left.
 Save it to a meaningful name.
 While doing the analysis, we recommend typing, or copying, commands in this handbook into the R script area and then choose the line and run from there (using “Run” button next to the script area, or `Ctrl+Enter` shortcut key).
-This way we will have all the commands neatly stored in the script area which will make it easier to trace back, re-do, or edit if necessary.
+This way we will have all the commands neatly stored in the script area which will make it easier to trace back, re-do, re-use, or edit and debug if necessary.

 While using RStudio, you can get help by typing command
 - `?functioname` (function manual will appear on the Help section),